Sector Security / School Safety

 Pikmykid is the leading safety and dismissal platform that empowers schools to simplify dismissal, engage parents, and keep students safe without the need to purchase, install, or support additional hardware.

 The Pikmykid app was created after seeing how many schools in the United States struggle with dismissal processes, causing endless chaos and frustration.
 More recently, major safety vulnerabilities also needed to be addressed.
-Since its launch, Pikmykid has grown to offer every school a comprehensive platform that simplifies dismissal, engages parents and keeps students safe.
+Since its launch, Pikmykid has grown to offer every school a comprehensive platform that helps schools transform their daily and emergency operations to be stress-free and ultra-safe.
 As the world continues to change, Pikmykid endeavours to give staff and parents what they need to make school a safe place to continue learning.

 Starting in 2021, Haefele was called on to perform a number of tasks for Pikmykid.